getcarina/getcarina.com/_tutorials/preview-jekyll-with-docker-on-mac.md

       Generating...
 ```

-Verify that the Jekyll site is located in a directory that is exposed via VirtualBox shared folders, for example, **C:\Users**.
+Verify that the Jekyll site is located in a directory that is exposed via VirtualBox shared folders, for example, **/Users**.
 See the [Prerequisites](#prerequisites) section for additional information.

 [docker-volume]: https://docs.docker.com/userguide/dockervolumes/